Applying to Med/PA School, Medical Careers

 From healthcare startups to regional hospitals and private labs, pre-med students are currently interning in niche positions in the medical field that align with their major and career goals.
 Internships, and especially physician shadowing, provide invaluable experience for students who are serious about medicine.

-Incidentally, we have discovered that more than one out of every ten U.S. pre-health advisors has visited in-person one or more of Atlantis’ study abroad programs in Europe and beyond.
+Incidentally, we have discovered that more than one out of every ten U.S. pre-health advisors has visited in-person one or more of Atlantis’ shadowing abroad programs in Europe and beyond.
 As an alternative to an internship, this more flexible program still helps pre-med students gain real-world experience and improve their AAMC competencies while abroad.

 Interested in taking full advantage of clinical shadowing?
 Explore international opportunities with Atlantis by starting your application process today!